 Gopikrishnan M, an intern at Khurana and Khurana, Advocates and IP Attorneys, looks at Google Inc. been accused of infringing technology related to its searching technology itself.

-Yet another high-tech and high-profile patent war is on, this one involving a combined attack on the search giant’s core technology.
+Yet another high-tech and high-profile patent war are on this one involving a combined attack on the search giant’s core technology.
 Google is being sued for direct patent infringement in a suit filed on 31st of October, 2013 in the US District Court in Texas.
-Plaintiffs, Rockstar Consortium and NetStar Technologies (jointly owned by Apple, RIM/Blackberry, Ericsson, Microsoft and Sony) have accused Google Inc. of infringing a patent that is related to web search advertisement.
+Plaintiffs, Rockstar Consortium, and NetStar Technologies (jointly owned by Apple, RIM/Blackberry, Ericsson, Microsoft, and Sony) have accused Google Inc. of infringing a patent that is related to a web search advertisement.
 Google has been sued in the past for bypassing user privacy, but perhaps this is the first time the search giant has been accused of infringing any technology related to its searching technology itself.
 Google is considered to be the pioneer in web search technology and leads the searching industry by a very high margin (as of 2013, Google owns around 80% of the web search market share).

 Background of Technology